cdkovacs/setup-python-artifactory/docs/artifactory-setup.md

 | Handle Snapshots | ✗ |
 | Property Sets | *(none)* |

-Do **not** enable checksum policies that block uploads on missing SHA-256 — the upstream tarballs don't ship sidecar checksums, and we rely on Artifactory's own integrity checks.
+Do **not** enable checksum policies that block uploads on missing SHA-256.
+The upstream tarballs don't ship sidecar checksums, and we rely on Artifactory's own integrity checks.

 If you maintain a virtual repo for downstream consumption, layer `python-binaries-generic` over the local + any remotes; the action only needs read access to the resolving repo name you pass in `artifactory-repo`.